Last Updated on: 9th October 2023, 01:36 pm

 This doesn’t mean the beach is devoid of risk for hermit crabs.
 True crabs are larger and occasionally feast on hermit crabs, while birds eat hermit crabs.

-Most hermit crabs remain burrowed under the sand to avoid this outcome unless actively foraging for food or bathing.
-If they detect a threat, hermit crabs usually hide within their shell, though on a rare occasion, a hermit crab may fight back with its large cheliped.
+Most hermit crabs remain burrowed under the sand to avoid this outcome.
+Hermit crabs usually hide in their shells.
+If not an option, they’ll fight back with their large chelipeds.

 Loss of Shell

 The need to crunch through a shell may be enough to deter some predators.
-With no protection, this will not be a concern.
-Equally, without a shell, a hermit crab has nothing to offer a sea anemone in exchange for protection.
+Equally, without a shell, a hermit crab has little to offer a sea anemone in exchange for protection.

 Also, losing a shell leaves a hermit crab exposed to the elements.
-As hermit crabs are native to hot countries, a lack of protection from the sun can leave a hermit crab dead within hours.
+As hermit crabs are native to hot countries, a lack of protection from the sun can kill hermit crabs within hours.

 Insufficient or Excessive Water

-Equally, land hermit crabs can’t breathe underwater, so they must judge their access to the ocean carefully.
-If a terrestrial hermit crab wanders too far into the sea and finds itself completely submerged in water for a prolonged period, it may drown.
+Land hermit crabs can’t breathe underwater, so they must judge their access to the ocean.
+If a terrestrial hermit crab wanders too far into the sea and can’t get out, it’ll drown.

-According to the Marine Pollution Bulletin, hermit crabs are instinctively attracted to the scent of plastic, mistaking this for a food source.
-This, naturally, means that hermit crabs will approach the plastic, which could be in the sea or washed up onto the shore.
+According to the Marine Pollution Bulletin, hermit crabs are instinctively attracted to the scent of plastic, mistaking it for food.
+This means hermit crabs will approach washed-up plastic on the shore.

-Hermit crabs can mistake plastic for a shell, getting trapped within.
-The Journal of Hazardous Materials explains that hundreds of thousands of hermit crabs die yearly due to plastic pollution.
+Hermit crabs can mistake plastic for a shell and become trapped.
+The Journal of Hazardous Materials explains that thousands of hermit crabs die due to plastic pollution.

 How Long Do Hermit Crabs Live in Captivity?

-Stress and trauma are arguably the biggest killers of captive hermit crabs.
-It’s quite a shock for a hermit crab to be plucked from its colony on a beach and expected to start a new life in captivity.
+Stress and trauma are the biggest killers of pet hermit crabs.
+It’s a shock for a hermit crab to be taken from its colony on a beach and expected to start a new life in captivity.

-Some hermit crabs die almost immediately upon setting up a habitat.
-The stress of being kept in a gift shop, often in wholly inappropriate conditions, then undergoing a journey into a new home is just too much for them.
+The stress of being kept in a gift shop, often in wholly inappropriate conditions, then undergoing a journey into a new home is too much for them.
 This is known as post-purchase stress (PPS).

-Even if hermit crabs can overcome the stress of beginning life as a pet, too many people don’t understand the complex needs of these animals.
+Even if hermit crabs can overcome the stress of beginning life as a pet, many people don’t understand their complex care needs.

-- An aquarium no smaller than 10 gallons – larger if you’re keeping multiple hermit crabs.
+- An aquarium no smaller than 10 gallons – larger if you’re keeping 3 or more hermit crabs.

-- No less than 4-6 inches of appropriate substrate.
+- No less than 6 inches of substrate.

 - Humidity of 80% for land hermit crabs to prevent suffocation.